moorejm/Getting-and-Cleaning-Data/README.md

 complete_data <- cbind(bind_y_subj, bind_x)
 ```

 ####2.
-Subsets the merged data set to only display mean and standard deviation measurements
+Subset the merged data set to only display mean and standard deviation measurements
 After combining the data sets, run_analysis.R subsets the combined table to only include mean and standard deviation variables.
 This was decided to be variables listed in features.txt with the keywords "mean" or "std" (in addition to the "Subject" and "Activity" columns from the combined data set).
 This includes variables that compare the difference in the angle measurements of multiple means since it deals with mean data.

 ```